asanehi1/601.229-hw1/README.txt

 initial hex code to help apint_sub and apint_add pass unit tests

 Maudeline Deus worked on:
-apint_add, apint_sub
-units tests for both of these as well
+apint_add, apint_sub and units tests for both of these as well, lots of work with overflow, underflow, and edge cases

 Alexis Sanehisa worked on for MS1:
 Initial code to set up apint_create_from_u64 but did the formatting different than the TAs, Maudeline fixed it later.